briandoconnor/synapse-tutorial-2023/tutorial-1.md

 You can setup an account with either a Google-based account ("Sign up with Google") or using an email and selecting a password.

-You'll get an email, you can then follow the link to set your account password.
+Once you register, you'll get an email to verify your account, you can then follow the link to set your account password.

-You then will need to take the "Synapse Pledge", which includes agreeing to governance policies, privacy policies, terms of service, etc.
+You then will need to take the "Synapse Pledge", which includes agreeing to governance policies, privacy policies, terms of service, etc.  Please review these carefully, you are responsible for safe data sharing on the Synapse platform.

 <img width="1355" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/68c303b3-584e-49fd-8d0d-583e2a9fee48">

 ## Taking the quiz so you can upload

-You need to become a "certified" user.
+You need to become a "certified" user in order to upload data to Synapse.
 You can do this by taking the quiz [here](https://www.synapse.org/#!Quiz:Certification)

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/0b19c08b-68ee-4fc5-886d-80749a0814ee">

-The quiz is just 15 questions and should take < 15 min.
+The quiz is just 15 questions and should take << 15 min to complete.

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/1809b51a-e6d9-4048-88ce-5d3ce2204d2e">

+> [!IMPORTANT]
+> Assignment:
+> We'll pause here to let you finish registering and taking the Synapse quiz.
+I can also answer any questions at this time.
+Make sure you:
+> - register for Synapse and verify your email
+> - take the quiz and pass it

 ## Exploring Synapse

+We'll start by taking a quick tour of some of the features of Synapse.
+Follow along as I walk through the interface, you should see something very similar on your account.

+### Projects

+Projects are really the key concept in Synapse, most roads lead back to them.
+You organize work into a project; it might be for your own lab work, for collaboration with another researcher, or even dataset upload for a large consortium.
+You can have many projects and, for big efforts or collaborations, you may actually have many different projects to organize distinct studies or data types.
+Ultimately, it's up to you on how you organize and share your projects.

 ### Favorites

-Clicking on the star on the left menu will take you to a place where you can organize your favorite projects
+Clicking on the star on the left menu will take you to a place where you can organize your favorite projects.
+This is very handy if you have lots of projects.

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/9c8542d2-e72e-4c72-a13a-32979ec891be">

 ### Teams

-You can see the teams you own, manage, or are a part of here.
+You can see the teams you own, manage, or are a part of here:

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/3aeb8a54-ac6a-4dc1-940d-003572d034b2">

-You can also search teams to find ones you may want to join.
+You can also search teams to find ones you may want to join:

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/efaa5c39-3f81-461b-8270-f2abd570ffc2">

+Teams are a great way to organize large sets of collaborators.
+These might be the other members of your researcher group, a collaboration you have with another lab, or working groups in a large consortium with many collaborators.

+Creating teams will make it much easier to manage access permissions which you'll see later in the tutorials.
+You can give permissions to a team on many different projects and then, when a new person comes into the team or another leaves, you just have to add/remove them from the team.
+This avoids having to add/remove individuals from a bunch of different projects.

 ### Challenges

-You can see Challengs you've joined here:
+You can see Challenges you've joined here:

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/df30f8d4-dce8-4eed-a740-29ed58a7afe3">

+Challenges are out of scope for today's tutorial but they are a really powerful way to participate in algorithm/analysis development with the wider community.
+Many of the Challenges hosted by Sage are part of the DREAM Challenges effort, which regularly hosts challenges ranging from digital mammography classification to variant calling to machine learning methods testing.
+Sage has hosted over 60 Challenges to date, resulting in hundreds of publications and thousands of participants!
+Check it out!

 ### Download Cart

 This is where you can collect data files on Synapse that you'd like to download.
-It helps you organize your access requests for data that is controlled access as well.
+It helps you organize your access requests for data that is controlled access as well:

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/1118fc68-dce4-4ce4-996a-640ef2620089">

+We won't work with this feature in today's tutorial but it's a great way to add data references to your cart as you explore Synapse projects and download in one go.
+In the future watch this space, we're working on interoperability with Velsera/Cavatica, Terra, and other compute environments to make it easier to "send" data references from Synapse into those environments for analysis.

 ### Search

 Allows you to find projects, files, datasets, etc of interest.

 <img width="1431" alt="image" src="https://github.com/briandoconnor/synapse-tutorial-2023/assets/1730584/1eccfb6c-48aa-4e87-9b84-5253faf4ae41">

+The search functionality of Synapse is fairly simple and unstructured but it does let you locate key public projects and search through your projects that you have access to.

+Sage has built many project data portals built on top of Synapse-based data.
+These typically provide much more sophisticated ways of exploring data, for example, the AD Knowledge portal allows you to search for data files, publications, people, etc.  You can see highights of available public portals on the [Synapse homepage](https://synapse.org).

+In today's tutorial we will actually create a mini-data portal that you can share with your collaborators to make exploring your projects' data easier.

 ## Creating your first project